delvinlow/GildedRose-Refactoring-Kata/README.md

 ## Introduction

 This Kata is a refactoring exercise for training purposes.
 The exercise involves refactoring the code base of an existing system for a made-up inn called **The Gilded Rose**.

-The Gilded Rose Requirements Specifications below explains the requirements.
+The Business Case & Requirements section below explains the context and specifications.
 As with refactoring any legacy code, the general approach to solve this is to:

 1. Add the missing tests
 2. Refactor the code